 - The 'service logon account' must have a local user profile (since GFI FaxMaker uses a few aspects of that profile -- such as setting the default printer and having access to applications involved in "converting" outbound faxes).

 An Active Directory domain admin account satisfies all these requirements and is recommended in most cases.

-It is possible to create a domain account with something less than "domain admin" rights; however, since this requires some advanced understanding by the sysadmin, GFI cannot troubleshoot permissions-related problems if they arise because a non-domain-admin account is used for starting our services.
+It is possible to create a domain account with something less than "domain admin" rights; however, since this requires some advanced understanding by the sysadmin, support cannot troubleshoot permissions-related problems if they arise because a non-domain-admin account is used for starting our services.